almsam/data-analysis-project-remastered/data/README.md

-# Processed Data Folder
+# Raw Data Folder

-- `processed` - You can place cleaned up, and processed data files in this directory.
+- `raw` - raw data should go in this directory; you should add the original source file here.
+Always keep the original data file without editing.